We are safe because we have a virus scanner and a firewall!

 # Stage 2: File encoded

 Here, the above file was additionally modified with an encoder.

 Detection rate 47/63

 The malicious code was embedded into an existing file.

 By now, it should be clear that virus scanners look for certain schemes in the files.
 For the above result, I injected the malicious code into an existing executable file (firefox.exe in this case).
 This leads to the frightening result that the detection rate was halved again.

 This file was generated from a little used source.

 Detection rate 7/62

-The examples listed show that even the most primitive methods are sufficient to circumvent the latest virus scanners.
-I would like to emphasize here that hackers or penetration testers use far more perfidious methods to trick your security system.
+The examples listed show that even the most primitive methods are sufficient to bypass the most up-to-date virus scanners.
+I would like to emphasize here that hackers or penetration testers use much more perfidious methods to trick your security system.